9/1/2016

 Non-Rh D antigens expressed on erythrocytes are often referred to as minor or atypical antigens.
 Since no prophylactic immune globulins are available to prevent the formation of non-Rh D antibodies, maternal alloimmunization to non-Rh D red cell antigens is becoming a more frequent cause of HDFN.
 Overall, antibodies to minor antigens occur in 1.5–2.5% of obstetric patients.

 The most frequently encountered atypical antibodies are Lewis and I antibodies.
-Lewis and I antigens do not result in antibodies that cause HDFN because they predominantly consist of immunoglobulin M, which does not cross the placenta.
+Lewis and I antigens do not result in antibodies that cause HDFN because they predominantly consist of immunoglobulin M, which does not cross the placenta and are poorly expressed on fetal and newborn erythrocytes.
 In addition, these antigens are poorly expressed on fetal and newborn erythrocytes.

 Some of the more than 50 minor antigens can cause severe fetal disease.
 The most common are: anti-Kell (K1), anti-Rh c, anti-Rh E, anti-Duffy and anti-Kidd antibodies.